 X-ray absorption spectroscopy (XAS) is a well-established and powerful method to obtain information on structural and chemical properties of matter by studying attenuation of X-rays.

 In the XAS analysis, the spectra is typically divided into two parts: XANES and EXAFS.

 XANES (X-ray absorption near-edge structure) is the area that covers the vicinity of the absorption edge.
-XANES part of the spectrum probes the lowest unoccupied states of the absorbing ion, and thus can be used to probe e.g. the chemical environment, coordination and oxidation state of the ion.
-The XANES region is affected by multiple factors which can make the data difficult to interpret usually requiring a combination of experimental standard measurements and computer simulations.
+XANES part of the spectrum probes the lowest unoccupied states of the absorbing atom, and thus can be used to probe e.g. its chemical environment, its coordination and its oxidation state.
+The XANES region is affected by multiple factors which can make the data difficult to interpret, usually requiring a combination of experimental standard measurements and computer simulations.

 Comparison of Co K edge XANES spectrum of metallic cobalt measured with our instrument and synchrotron (Honkanen et al. 2019).